Recollections by first-time women voters of 1893

 Although Hilda Lovell-Smith was too young to vote in 1893, we have other recordings with women who did take part in the historic event.
 1968 was the 75th anniversary of New Zealand women getting the vote and in Auckland, three elderly women took part in a group interview for radio about their memories of that election.

-Mrs Dickson, who was 101 at the time of the interview, grew up at Parewanui, near Bulls in Rangitikei and peppers her lively recollections with a delightful chuckle.
+Mrs Dixon, who was 101 at the time of the interview, grew up at Parewanui, near Bulls in Rangitikei and peppers her lively recollections with a delightful chuckle.

-Like her fellow interviewees, Mrs Dickson remembers how the temperance movement and the fight for women’s suffrage went hand-in-hand.
-Temperance campaigners who were keen to see prohibition of alcohol, knew many women would likely support them if they were able to vote.
+Like her fellow interviewees, Mrs Dixon remembers how the temperance movement and the fight for women’s suffrage went hand-in-hand.

 While many women voters of 1893 undoubtedly did support Prohibition, which came close to passing several times, it never quite got the majority required to ban alcohol nationally.
 But closure of all hotels was one of the many predicted consequences raised by opponents of women getting the vote.